coiled/benchmarks/README.md

 ## Benchmarking

-The `coiled-runtime` test suite contains a series of pytest fixtures which enable benchmarking metrics to be collected and stored for historical and regression analysis.
+The `coiled-benchmarks` test suite contains a series of pytest fixtures which enable benchmarking metrics to be collected and stored for historical and regression analysis.
 By default, these metrics are not collected and stored, but they can be enabled by including the `--benchmark` flag in your pytest invocation.